Dioptas/Dioptas/README.md

 Dioptas
 ======

 A GUI program for fast analysis of powder X-ray diffraction Images.
-It provides the capability of calibrating, creating masks, having spectrum overlays and showing phase lines.
+It provides the capability of calibrating, creating masks, having pattern overlays and showing phase lines.

 Maintainer
 ----------